 Diagnosis

-The /diagnosis endpoint in the API is not a substitute for independent medical advice nor does it offer a diagnosis per se.
+endpoint in the API is not a substitute for independent medical advice nor does it offer a diagnosis per se.
 The information presented by Infermedica’s API should not be considered medical advice.
 The API is not intended or designed to be used to diagnose, treat, cure, or prevent any disease.
 The information that Infermedica’s API provides should not be used for therapeutic purposes or as a substitute for a health professional’s advice.

 Stateless API

-The Infermedica API is stateless.
-Since the API does not track the state or progress of interviews, each request to /diagnosis must contain all the information gathered to that point about a given case.
-You can’t send only the answer to the most recent question returned from /diagnosis; your application must store sex, age, initial evidence, and all previous answers, and resend them each time, along with the most recent answer.
+must contain all the information gathered to that point about a given case.
+You can’t send only the answer to the most recent question returned from /diagnosis

 Interview flow

-To carry out a symptom assessment interview with a patient, you will need multiple calls to /diagnosis.
+.
 Before the first request, the patient’s sex, age, and initial evidence must be collected (e.g. the patient's chief complaint and relevant risk factors).
 The response to the first request will contain an interview question that should be presented to the patient.
 The patient's answer should then be added to the list of already collected evidence.
 The process should continue in the following manner:

-• send a request to /diagnosis with the updated evidence list
+- send a request to

-• ask the patient the question returned from /diagnosis
+with the updated evidence list, - ask the patient the question returned from

-• add the patient's answer to the existing evidence list
+, - add the patient's answer to the existing evidence list,

-• repeat the steps
+- repeat the steps.

-This process can continue for as long as necessary.
-The should_stop attribute suggests when the interview should be considered finished.
+attribute suggests when the interview should be considered finished.
 Our engine takes into account several factors when determining this, including the interview length and the confidence it has in the rankings.
 It's possible to continue the interview beyond this point if needed, but we highly recommend honoring this attribute for most use-cases.
 In general, the number of questions answered and the probability of the top conditions in the rankings should be considered when deciding when to stop the interview.

 Request

-The /diagnosis endpoint responds to POST requests containing a JSON object that describes a single medical case, e.g.
+endpoint responds to POST requests containing a JSON object that describes a single medical case, e.g.

 curl "https://api.infermedica.com/v3/diagnosis" \